 Double degree programmes are another special alternative for studying abroad.

 You should bear the following in mind when choosing your destination:

 - Higher education system: What is the education system with regard to schools and institutes of higher education like in the country?
 Which types of universities/institutions of higher education are there?
 What is the quality of higher education?

 - Semester times: The academic year is organised differently in other countries than in Germany.
-You should find out the exact semester times in your destination in advance.

 Semester times in various universities may differ from those in the country in general.
 The best place to look is the university’s website, look for the academic calendar.

 - Teaching and learning culture: What is everyday student life like?
 Which differences to studying at FAU should you expect (age of students, liberal or more rigid degree programmes, relationship between lecturers/professors/tutors and students)?

 - Language: What is the teaching language?
 Are you sufficiently proficient in the language to be able to follow teaching units and complete written and oral assignments?
 What proof of language ability do you need?

 - Visa requirements: Which visa and entry requirements apply?
 Are any costs incurred for applying for a visa?
 Are any difficulties to be expected?
 Information can be found on the website of the Federal Foreign Office (information only valid for German citizens) as well as from the embassies and consulates of your destination.